 2. The AIMLE client has received security credentials authorizing it to communicate with the AIMLE server;

 3. The AIMLE client has discovered information about processing nodes available with the AIMLE server;

+4. The VAL client (along with the AIMLE client) selects the nodes, which can take part in the split operation and decides the order in which nodes should perform the split operation inference.